seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Wherein the worship of the whole world lies.

 **MARK ANTONY**
-Lo thee!
+Lo thee! /

-*Turning from him*
+*\[Turning from him]*

 **EROS**
-My sword is drawn.
+/ My sword is drawn. /

 **MARK ANTONY**
-Then let it do at once
+/ Then let it do at once
-The thing why thou hast drawn it.
+The thing why thou hast drawn it. /

 **EROS**
-My dear master,
+/ My dear master,
 My captain, and my emperor, let me say,
 Before I strike this bloody stroke, farewell.